emirhanusta/emirhanusta/README.md

 # Hey, I'm Emirhan Usta!
 I’m a software developer focused on java.
-Currently learning React and also developing a project by using java and postgreSQL.
+Currently learning React and also developing a project by using java and spring boot.
 On the other hand, I also have interest in developing mobile applications with flutter.